Long slow distance: Joe Henderson

 Long slow distance running was promoted as a training method by Joe Henderson in 1969.
 Henderson saw his approach as providing an alternative to the dominant school of training for distance running which he called “PTA school of running – the pain, torture, and agony” approach.
-He documented the success of six competitive runners who followed in one form or another an LSD training regime, sometimes combining a few more strenuous workouts with the regular LSD running with weekly mileages ranging from 50–60 mile to 120–150 mile per week, with marathon personal bests between 2:14 and 2:50 hours.
+He documented the success of six competitive runners who followed in one form or another an LSD training regime, sometimes combining a few more strenuous workouts with the regular LSD running with weekly distances ranging from 50–60 mile to 120–150 mile per week, with marathon personal bests between 2:14 and 2:50 hours.
 In addition, there are ultra-marathoners who use a similar method for training.

 A typical 5k runner might consider 8 to 10 mile of LSD, while a marathoner might run 20 mile or more.
-LSD runs are typically done at an easy pace, 1–3 minutes per mile slower than a runner's 10k pace.
-The objectives of these runs are to build blood volume and to increase muscle strength, endurance, and aerobic fitness.
+LSD runs are typically done at an easy pace, 1–2 minutes per kilometre slower than a runner's 10k pace.

 Henderson's book was not only directed at competitive runners, but also at runners who wanted to have fun running.
 He writes, “LSD isn't just a training method.
 It's a whole way of looking at the sport.
 Those who employ it are saying running is fun – all running, not just the competitive part which yields rewards.”

 Approaches to running

 During the running boom of the 1970s, many recreational runners used LSD as a basis for training.
 One of the "fathers" of the Honolulu Marathon, cardiologist Jack Scaff used a long slow distance approach to train runners in his marathon clinics.
 Scaff advised his runners to follow the "talk test", an idea that had originated from Arthur Lydiard in which runners should be going slow enough to be able to hold a conversation.
 According to sportswriter John Brant in his 2006 book Duel in the Sun, almost every serious distance runner in the early 1980s used Lydiard's system of building an endurance base with many miles at an aerobic pace before running shorter distances at an anaerobic pace.

-Starting out with an hour run, three times a week, and building up to weekly averages of 40 to 60 miles a week for the last three months, thousands of graduates of the program have found that they could complete the full Honolulu Marathon which is held every year at the beginning of December.
+Starting out with an hour run, three times a week, and building up to weekly averages of 40 to 60 mi a week for the last three months, thousands of graduates of the program have found that they could complete the full Honolulu Marathon which is held every year at the beginning of December.
 The clinic's approach can be seen from its original Rules of the Road, now referred to as the "basic set of rules that lay the foundation for your training."